JoeyStanley/real/index.md

 I’m a doctoral candidate in linguistics at the University of Georgia, doing a lot of sociolinguistics and phonetics while finding new statistical and computational methods to help me in my research.

-My primary area of research is on English in the western United States, and my dissertation focuses on mergers in that region.
+My primary area of research is on English in the western United States.
+My dissertation focuses on mergers using data I've collected in Washington, Utah, and other areas of the West.
 Because I mostly focus on vowels, I've had to learn the skills required to analyze them: Praat scripting, forced alignment, and cutting-edge statistical methods.
 I also lean towards the variationist sociolinguistic perspective in data collection and analysis.

 I'm actively involved with <a href="https://www.english.uga.edu/directory/495/detail">Bill Kretzschmar</a> and <a href="https://faculty.franklin.uga.edu/mrenwick/about" title="Peggy Renwick">Peggy Renwick</a> and the other student workers at the <a href="http://www.lap.uga.edu/" title="Linguist Atlas Project">Linguistic Atlas Project</a> where my job is to act as the middleman between transcriptions and formant measurements.
 I write and maintain the Praat, R, and Perl scripts we use in the lab, and manage the various forced aligners and automatic formant extractors we work with.
 I also manage the project's website, the [*Gazetteer of Southern Vowels*](http://lap3.libs.uga.edu/u/jstanley/vowelcharts/).